Top Tips For Brand Compliance in Q4

 Before approaching the partner, have data behind you to illustrate the non-complaint process.
 At Acceleration Partners, our team regularly uses data from BrandVerity to identify non-compliant activity.

 Monitoring and reporting non-complainant affiliate activity needs an owner.
-It should be part of your regular programme management and across Q4 non-compliant activity should be reviewed on a more regular basis.
-To help ensure that affiliate partners within our clients' programmes are compliant, our client services team dedicated time daily to monitor affiliate activity.
+It should be part of your regular program management and across Q4 non-compliant activity should be reviewed on a more regular basis.
+To help ensure that affiliate partners within our clients’ programs are compliant, our client services team dedicated time daily to monitor affiliate activity.
 Key areas include:

 - Any unusual spikes in traffic or sales coming from specific affiliates

-- Affiliates on the programme as well as carefully reviewing each new affiliate application
+- Affiliates on the program as well as carefully reviewing each new affiliate application

 - Conversions spiking in certain geographic locations